 This bill expands the existing authority for pharmacists to provide the HIV pre-exposed prophylaxis or PREP to patients by allowing them to provide a 90-day supply or longer under certain conditions.
 Current law allows a qualified pharmacist to provide HIV PREP medications to their patients but only up to a limited 60-day supply every two years.
 One of the requirements is for the pharmacist to attempt to obtain consent to notify the patients primary care provider.
-Under this bill, the pharmacist could provide a 90-day supply and continue to furnish the medication beyond that time if they meet various conditions and follow up care consistent with CDC guidelines; the pharmacist maintain documentation of services provided; the pharmacist attempts to obtain consent to notify the patients primary care provider; and if they do not obtain consent, shall provide the patient a list of providers within their region.
+Under this bill, the pharmacist could provide a 90-day supply and continue to furnish the medication beyond that time if they meet various conditions and follow up care consistent with CDC guidelines; the pharmacist maintain documentation of services provided; the pharmacist attempts to obtain consent, shall provide the patient a list of providers within their region.
 This bill requires the State Board of Pharmacy in consultation with the Medical Board to adopt regulations and implement these requirements.
 Staff recommends a support position.